 Enviva is just one of several industries and entities sourcing wood in its supply base area.
-According to Forest2Market's database and Enviva's wood delivery database, Enviva's three mill in the mid-Atlantic region together source about 15% of the total wood harvested in the area, while regional annual inventory growth exceeded the volume harvested.
-In the region, pine pulpwood is the only product for which demand has increased (4.0% annually) (Forest2Market Inc., 2015; Forest2Market Inc., 2019).
-22% of Enviva's pellet feedstock in this region is made up of pine, while 78% of wood used is hardwood.
-At the Northampton mill specifically, 24% of the feedstock is made up of pine and 76% is made up of hardwood.
+According to Forest2Market's database and Enviva's wood delivery database, Enviva's three mills in the mid-Atlantic region together source about 15% of the total wood harvested in the area, while regional annual inventory growth exceeded the volume harvested.
+In the region, pine pulpwood is the only product for which demand has increased (4.0% annually) (Forest2Market Inc., 2019).
+22% of Enviva's pellet feedstock in this region is made up of pine, 78% of wood used is hardwood.
+At the Ahoskie mill specifically, 33% of the feedstock is made up of pine and 67% is made up of hardwood.